 Extra installation and disposal fees can increase the cost of your replacement windows.
 Make sure these are included in the contractor’s final quote.
 Also ask about charges for additional services such as replacing rotted wood, exterior clean-up, and painting.

 DIY or Hire a Contractor to Install?

 The answer to this question can make a big difference in the cost.
-It can also greatly affect the outcome of the project.
+It can also greatly impact the outcome of the project.
 Your decision should be based on several factors:

-A big reason to trust the window installation to a professional is the warranty.
+A big reason to trust window installation to a professional is the warranty.
 Many window manufacturers will not guarantee the results of the installation unless a certified professional installs them.
-Your new windows should last for at least 20 years.
+High-quality, properly installed new windows should last for at least 20 years.
 Do you want to take the chance that improper installation would void any warranty?